conduktor/conduktor-docs/docs/platform/navigation/settings/alerts.md

 - a destination: internal (Conduktor Console) or external (Slack, Teams or Webhook).
 Each alert can have **only one external destination**.
 To verify that it works, click **Send test**.

 ## Manage alerts
-You can disable an alert temporarily without deleting it.
-You can also test the alert at any point or duplicate it (e.g. if you want the same alert to go to different external destinations).
+You can **deactivate an alert without deleting** it.
+Deactivated alerts won't send notifications or record history/status until reactivated.

+You can also test, duplicate or delete the alert at any point.

 Select the event and click the three dots in the top-right corner: